EL EN

 Conclusion

 Endometriosis is a complex condition that can significantly affect fertility and women’s quality of life.
 With proper diagnosis and treatment, many women can manage symptoms and achieve pregnancy.
-Understanding endometriosis and seeking specialized medical care are vital for addressing the condition and achieving the dream of building a family.
+Understanding endometriosis and seeking specialised medical care are vital for addressing the condition and achieving the dream of building a family.